swapnilk30/java-developer-notes/02_CollectionFramework.md

 - All the objects will be inserted according to some sorting order.
 - Heterogenous objects are not allowed.

-- if we are trying to insert the heterogenous objects then we will get Runtime Exception saying **ClassCastException.**
+- if we are trying to insert the heterogenous objects then we will get Runtime Exception saying **ClassCastException.**(UnChecked)

-- Null insertion is not allowed , if we are trying to insert it then will get run time exception as **NullPointerException**.
+- Null insertion is not allowed , if we are trying to insert it then will get run time exception as **NullPointerException**.(UnChecked)

 # Map